- Historical gold mining area with substantial historical workings

-The Gundagai tenements EL8061, EL8586, EL8889 & EL8998 (GRL 100% ownership), are located 315 km southwest of Sydney in the southern Lachlan Fold Belt.
+The Gundagai tenements (GRL 100% ownership) are located in the highly prospective Lachlan Fold Belt.
 The tenements contain a number of historical gold and base metal artisanal mine workings hosted within a belt of basaltic rocks intruded by quartz phenocryst porphyritic dykes or sills.

 This area has a long history of mining and hosts abundant historical workings, mainly for gold, but also minor copper.
-There are no current mining activities or reportable Mineral Resources located within these tenements or adjacent areas.
-Due to the past mining activities, exploration within the area commenced in the mid-1960s and has essentially continued at a low level since.
 The area is prospective mainly for orogenic gold and Intrusive Related Gold Systems, but also has the potential for VHMS and porphyry hosted gold-copper deposits.

 Gundagai North (EL8586): At Gundagai North geological mapping had previously identified several key targets located in three prospects to be drill tested (Emu, Johnson’s Hill & Manton’s).
 Gold mineralisation at Gundagai North is hosted in quartz veins within porphyritic dykes which intrude Silurian sediments and volcanics, and trend in a general north-south direction.
 Extensive historical mining has taken place at both Emu and Johnston’s Hill, and artisanal mining is evident at the Manton’s prospect.

-Gundagai South (EL8061): At Gundagai South highly anomalous gold-in-soils, rock chip samples and mapping had previously identified key drill targets at the Surprise North, Highway and Stoney Creek South prospects (ASX announcement 29 June 2020).
+Gundagai South (EL8061): At Gundagai South highly anomalous gold-in-soils, rock chip samples and mapping had previously identified key drill targets at the Surprise North, Highway and Stoney Creek South prospects.
 As at Gundagai North, gold mineralisation at Gundagai South is located in quartz veins in porphyritic dykes or sills intruding Silurian sediments and volcanics, and trend in a generally north-south direction across the tenement.
 Historical gold mining has taken place at all the prospects.
+2021/22 Drilling, soil and rock sampling have returned encouraging results and shown there is potential for the area to host economic gold mineralisation.
+Further, the sample also identifies the extension of the flow banded rhyolites that host quartz veins with gold.
+These will be a key focus for future exploration.

 The area has long history of mining and prospecting.
 The first gold rush within the Gundagai and Adelong area was recorded in 1848, based on both alluvial and outcropping veins.
 The Gundagai-Adelong goldfield was considered to be within the top ten producers for the period from 1848 to mid-1900s (Hatfield, 2007).
 There were numerous small mines previously worked for gold, copper, lead, zinc, chromium, magnesite, barite and manganese.
 There have also been noted occurrences or exploitation of asbestos, silica and talc.
 At the present time there are no current mining activities taking place in the area.